larsjuhljensen/JensenLab/_pages/publications.md

 ### 2024

-Nastou K, Mehryary F, Ohta T, Luoma J, Pyysalo S and Jensen LJ (2024).
+Nastou K\*, Mehryary F\*, Ohta T, Luoma J, Pyysalo S and Jensen LJ (2024).
 RegulaTome: a corpus of typed, directed, and signed relations between biomedical entities in the scientific literature.
 Accepted in *Database*.
 [Preprint](https://doi.org/10.1101/2024.04.30.591824)

 Nastou K, Koutrouli M, Pyysalo S and Jensen LJ  (2024).
 CoNECo: A corpus for named entity recognition and normalization of protein complexes.
 Accepted in *Bioinformatics Advances*.